rpocaznoi/multer-azure-storage/README.md

 Following, a complete example but divided in sections for better explanation.

 This first part shows how to create the custom storage.
-The `getDestination` delegate is important because it will allow the file to be placed in a designated folder if needed.
+The `getDestination` delegate needs to return the Azure Storage container and the final path.
 ```
-const { MulterAzureStorage, AzureStorageOptions } = require('@juntoz/multer-azure-storage');
+const { MulterAzureStorage } = require('@juntoz/multer-azure-storage');

 const azs = new MulterAzureStorage({
     getDestination: (r, f) => {
         // use this delegate to change the final path for the file
         return {
+            accountName: 'your_account_name',
+            accessKey: 'your_accesskey',
+            containerName: 'your_container_name',
-            path: f.originalname
+            blobPath: 'myfolder/' + f.originalname
         };
-    },
-    azureOptions: new AzureStorageOptions(
-        '#your account name#',
-        '#your account access key#',
-        '#your container name#',
-    )
+    }
 });
 ```
 Then you need to create the `multer` middleware.